The Best Salmon Fishing Rivers in New Zealand

 5. Poerua: Small to medium river best fished below SH6 although some good holes upstream accessible via Poerua Valley Road.
 Access to lower reaches via Patersons Road at Harihari.

 6. Mapourika: The lake is best fished from a boat.
 Hire, or guide available at Franz Josef.
 Foot access to the outlet (Okarito River source) 2 minutes down McDonalds Creek from SH6 bridge.
 Lake edge fishing possible at various points off SH6.
-Road to Okarito follows river most of the way to the lagoon.
+The road to Okarito follows river most of the way to the lagoon.
 Access difficult here due to swift flow and heavily dense bush right down to the water’s margins.

 7 .
 Paringa: This lake is also best fished from a boat with most trout and salmon taken by trolling.
 Salmon enter the Paringa River from the sea and swim upstream for approximately 4km before turning off and running for another 3km up the Hall River to enter Paringa River.